shieldproject/shield/docs/getting-started.md

 Next, select a schedule for this jub to run.
 There are actually quite a few parameters available allowing you to create backups that are `hourly`, `daily`, `weekly`, or `monthly`.
-Here are some additional backup schedules to show their behaviors: \"every 4 hours from 12:15\",
-\"thursdays at 23:35\", \"3rd Tuesday at 2:05\", and \"monthly at 2:05
+Here are some additional backup schedules to show their behaviors: "every 4 hours from 12:15", "thursdays at 23:35", "3rd Tuesday at 2:05", and "monthly at 2:05 on 14th".
-on 14th\".
 After selecting an appropriate schedule, click next.

-Now that you have a backup schedule, we\'re going to create a **retention policy** as well.
+Now that you have a backup schedule, we're going to create a **retention policy** as well.
 With retention policies it is helpful to include the duration in the policy name.
-The duration is given in days, so if you wanted to keep a given backup for a year you\'d use `365` and perhaps name the policy \"1 year retention\".
+The duration is given in days, so if you wanted to keep a given backup for a year you'd use `365` and perhaps name the policy "1 year retention".

-Something to consider: people usually like comparing \"this time, last period\" backups.
-By that we mean \"I wonder what X looked like this time last year\" or \"I wonder what last Monday looked like\", so you might want to consider making your 1 year backups actually 13 months or your weekly backups 8 days.
+Something to consider: people usually like comparing "this time, last period" backups.
+By that we mean "I wonder what X looked like this time last year" or "I wonder what last Monday looked like", so you might want to consider making your 1 year backups actually 13 months or your weekly backups 8 days.
 (And so on.)